adrianseraspi12/Movies/ReadMe.md

 ```

 ### Persistence
+Persistence takes place by saving the app current screen before it closes then restore the last screen when the app restart.

 `Core Data` is used to save the data that received from the api.
 The `DatabaseManager` handles the interaction with the `Core Data` and operates the `get, save, delete` method.
-Whenever we received a data from api via search, First we delete the old data that has been saved last time then we save a new set of list.
+Whenever the app received a data from api via search, Delete the old data that has been saved last time then save a new set of list.
 Below are the attributes that is being saved in the database.

 | Attribute Name |  Type      |
 |     :----      |   :----:   |